The Daytripper

 The Daytripper is a Texas travel program, hosted by Chet Garner as he travels the state with his crew.
-The Daytripper is a 13-time Lone Star Emmy Award winning travel show airing on PBS that highlights the culture, outdoors and food of a single tourist destination or area within each episode.
+The Daytripper is a 18-time Lone Star Emmy Award winning travel show airing on PBS that highlights the culture, outdoors and food of a single tourist destination or area within each episode.

 Synopsis: "It’s no secret that Texas is big.
 Alright, more than big.
 Texas is HUGE!!
 And exploring Texas ain’t no small vacation, it’s a lifetime endeavor.
 But what if you only have one day?
 Well that’s where we come in.
 From the well-known landmarks to the completely obscure dives and hideaways – and all within a day’s reach.
 We created The Daytripper to inspire folks to get out and explore their own backyard.
 Adventure is much closer than you realize.
 I’ll see you on the road."

 The series first aired on Austin's PBS station, KLRU, and was titled "The Austin Daytripper."
 However, the concept expanded and the show condensed its name to "The Daytripper" to have a wider appeal.
 The show is now produced by Hogaboom Road, Inc., a production company located in downtown Georgetown, TX that specializes in creating Texas content.

-The Daytripper has aired 13 seasons.
+The Daytripper has aired 15 seasons.
 Episodes are broadcast on PBS affiliate stations in Texas and many other states around the country.
 They are also available for viewing online.

 The Daytripper World Headquarters

-On April 26, 2019, The Daytripper announced the grand opening of its brick-and-mortar store located in Georgetown, TX.
+On April 26, 2019, The Daytripper announced the grand opening of its brick-and-mortar store located just off the main square in Georgetown, TX.
 The Daytripper World Headquarters has become a popular location for Daytripper fans from around the United States to come and visit.
 The store showcases many products made by local Texas artists and businesses.

 The Daytripper Field Guide App

-On March 2, 2020 (Texas Independence Day), The Daytripper released it first official app for both Apple and Android devices.
+On March 2, 2020 (Texas Independence Day), The Daytripper released its first official app for both Apple and Android devices.
 The Daytripper Field Guide is a free way for people to find food & fun using a geolocated map.

-It also has trip guides that show destinations featured on The Daytripper TV show, Podcasts by Chet and his crew and full episodes that are available to watch under a Team Daytripper subscription.
+The Talkin' Texas Podcast

+"Talkin' Texas" is a podcast hosted by The Daytripper, Chet Garner, and co-host Daniel Mecey, where they discuss various Texas-related topics, including new episodes of 'The Daytripper' TV show, Texas news, Texas music minute, viewer questions and fan "rants and musings."
+The Texan podcast is a companion to the Daytripper television show, a travel and lifestyle series exploring different locations and stories across Texas.
+The Talkin' Texas podcast has started in 2015 with an audio only version but moved to a video and audio format in April of 2020.